-Online retailers such Vanity Counters.com buy their stone direct and do all the fabrication in-house, passing the savings on to customers.
+Some online retailers offer their stone direct and do all the fabrication in-house, passing the savings on to customers.
 You create your own design from a selection of stone colors, dimensions, faucets and sink styles.
 In a couple of weeks, the finished product is delivered to your home.

 03 of 07

 Neither slab granite nor tile, a granite veneer or overlay is a combination of granite, manmade materials, and adhesives that are engineered to fit directly over an existing countertop.

 One of the biggest national manufacturers, Granite Transformations, uses an eco-friendly mix of granite and recycled vodka bottles to produce a surface that is one-third as thick as a traditional slab, which translates into further savings on raw materials and energy.
 The product is permanently sealed, stain and scratch-resistant, and comes in more than 50 color options.